mbona92/pg_check_update/README.md

 pg_check_update is a script written in bash used to check if a postgres instance need version update.

-pg_check_update retrive version list from https://www.postgresql.org/support/versioning/ and check if your database is up to date.
+pg_check_update retrieve version list from https://www.postgresql.org/support/versioning/ and check if your database is up to date.

 If you are behind a proxy you have to set it before run pg_check_update.